TorchEnsemble-Community/Ensemble-Pytorch/docs/index.rst

 Ensemble PyTorch is a unified ensemble framework for PyTorch to easily improve the performance and robustness of your deep learning model.
 It provides:

-* |:arrow_up_small:| Easy ways to improve the performance and robustness of your deep learning model.
+* Easy ways to improve the performance and robustness of your deep learning model.
-* |:eyes:| Easy-to-use APIs on training and evaluating the ensemble.
+* Easy-to-use APIs on training and evaluating the ensemble.
-* |:zap:| High training efficiency with parallelization.
+* High training efficiency with parallelization.

 Guidepost
 ---------